Daily Life During COVID-19 Frequently Asked Questions

 - Fully vaccinated people should continue to take COVID-19 precautions while traveling internationally.

 - Masks are required on planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States and in U.S. transportation hubs such as airports and stations.

-Always check for additional requirements that may apply at your destination.
-State, local, and territorial governments may have travel restrictions in place, including testing requirements, stay-at-home orders, and quarantine requirements upon arrival.
-For up-to-date information and travel guidance, check the state or territorial and local health department where you are, along your route, and where you are going.
+- Always check for additional requirements that may apply at your destination.
+State, local, and territorial governments may have travel restrictions in place, including testing requirements, stay-at-home orders, and state or territorial and local health department where you are, along your route, where you are going.
 Prepare to be flexible during your trip as restrictions and policies may change during your travel.
 Follow all state, local, and territorial travel restrictions.

 - International travelers arriving in the United States are recommended to get a COVID-19 viral test 3-5 days after travel regardless of vaccination status.